 Cape May Cafe

 We think Cape May Cafe breakfast with Minnie and friends is a great Disney World character breakfast option.
-If you are staying at the Beach Club, Yacht Club, or Boardwalk Hotel this breakfast is within walking distance and is a fun way to start your day.
+If you are staying at the Beach Club, Yacht Club, or Boardwalk Hotel this breakfast is within walking distance and a fun way to start your day.

 Disney’s Contemporary Resort Character Dining